aliarnoos/aliarnoos/README.md

 # Hi I'm Ali! 👋

 ## About Me
-A software engineer with a robust skill set encompassing TypeScript, Node.js, React, and React Native, I bring a unique blend of expertise to the table.
-My proficiency extends across architecting scalable backend solutions and crafting responsive user interfaces for web and mobile platforms.
-With a passion for staying abreast of emerging technologies, I continuously innovate to deliver high-quality solutions that meet the evolving needs of the industry.
+A software engineer with a robust skill set including TypeScript, Node.js, React, and React Native.
+I build intersting solutions to fix any problem faced.